tools4j/stacked-off/README.md

 Enter the path that contains the 7z files, and Sites.xml file that you previously downloaded.
 Select the site(s) that you wish to index.
 Click 'Next'

 Indexing can take some time.
-On my laptop indexing stackoverflow.com takes about 4 hours.
+On my laptop indexing <a href="stackoverflow.com">stackoverflow.com</a> takes about 4 hours.

 ## Search
 You should now be able to search the loaded sites, using the search bar at the top of the StackedOff gui.